 The latest headline-making example is so-called ‘zoom bombing,’ a word play on the ever-popular prank of photobombing (except a lot worse) combined with the name Zoom, the free video conferencing software – although any video conference can be hijacked, regardless of platform.
 The interruptions often take the form of the unwanted participants posting lewd or offensive content.

-Mind the Gaps Critical and costly problems with video conferencing platforms have captured the headlines, and drawn the attention of state attorneys general and even the FBI.
+Critical and costly problems with video conferencing platforms have captured the headlines, and drawn the attention of state attorneys general and even the FBI.
 In a statement, the Bureau warned, “As individuals continue the transition to online lessonsand meetings, the FBI recommends exercising due diligence and caution in your cybersecurity efforts.”

 That’s sound advice coming from the experts, and not only for video conferences but for all manner of online remote work, especially wide-open home office portals tapping sensitive corporate IT systems.
 In fact, the upsurge in employees working from home – lacking the more sophisticated cyber countermeasures in place back at the office – has made enterprises large and small more susceptible to attack.